President, General Manager and Executive Committee Member

 Hufnagel is a two-time winner of Annis Stukus Trophy as the CFL’s coach of the year and led the Stampeders to Grey Cup victories in 2008 and 2014.
 He had a 102-41-1 career mark as a head coach and his winning percentage is best among coaches with at least 100 games on the sidelines.

-The Stampeders have reached double digits in victories in each of the 10 seasons since Hufnagel’s return in 2008, have six first-place finishes in the West Division and have qualified for the post-season every year.
+The Stampeders have reached double digits in victories in each of the 11 seasons since Hufnagel’s return in 2008 and have accumulated seven first-place finishes in the West Division while qualifying for the post-season every year.
+Hufnagel has served as GM for three Grey Cup-winning teams.

 Following his early success in the CFL, he went to the Arena Football League as head coach/general manager of the New Jersey Red Dogs.
 In two seasons, he posted a 17-11 record.
 Hufnagel joined the Cleveland Browns in 1999 and spent two seasons as the team’s quarterbacks coach.
 In 2001, he was the quarterbacks coach for the Indianapolis Colts when Peyton Manning completed 62.7 per cent of his passes and threw for 4,131 yards.
 Hufnagel spent the 2002 season as quarterbacks coach for the Jacksonville Jaguars.
 That year, Mark Brunell threw just seven interceptions in 416 pass attempts and his 85.7 quarterback rating was his highest in four years.